 Stacks for RV32I devices need to be 16-byte aligned. embOS ensures that task stacks are properly aligned.
 However, since this can result in unused bytes, the application should ensure that task stacks are properly aligned.
-This can be achieved by defining an array using the compilers "\\attribute\\" keyword with the "aligned(16)" attribute.
+This can be achieved defining an array using the compilers #pragma data\alignment=16 keyword.